holodeck-b2b/Holodeck-B2B/modules/holodeckb2b-distribution/basedir/repository/certs/README.txt

 3) "trustedcerts.jks" holding trusted certificates used to the validate trust in certificates used to sign received messages.
-As these certificates are considered trusted they are not checked on validaty.
+As these certificates are considered trusted they are not checked on validity.
 Therefore this key store should only contain certificates of trusted Certificate Authorities.

-The distribution package by default includes empty keystores, with simple
+The distribution package by default includes empty key stores, with simple
-passwords: "secret" for the private one, "nosecrets" for the public one and "trusted" for the one with CA certificates.
+passwords: "secrets" for the private one, "nosecrets" for the public one and "trusted" for the one with CA certificates.
 It is HIGHLY RECOMMENDED to change these passwords to safer ones, see below how to configure Holodeck B2B for the new passwords.

-NOTE: If you want the change the passwords for the default keystores you must also change the password on the keystore files by executing the following
+NOTE: If you want the change the passwords for the default key stores you must also change the password on the key store files by executing the following
 command:
     keytool -storepasswd -keystore «path to keystore»